-The City continues to work collaboratively with Seminole Action Coalition Serving Our Needy (SACSON) to print information cards identify services available for the needy and homeless.
+The City continues to work collaboratively with Seminole Action Coalition Serving Our Needy (SACSON) to print information cards to identify services available for the needy and homeless.
 The services include housing/counseling, healthcare, food/clothing/hygiene, and meal sharing locations.
 The brochure is printed in both English and Spanish.

-The City is in the process of donating two duplexes renovated through the NSP-3 program to a non-profit organization to assist with housing homeless families.
+The City is in the process of transferring the deed of two duplexes renovated through the NSP-3 program to a non-profit organization to assist with housing homeless families.